If you're searching the internet to find out how to care for a beard, you’ve arrived…

 Beards have become very popular in recent years, and if you’re lucky enough to be able to grow a good one, you will need to put some effort into keeping it clean.
-Beard hair is thicker than regular hair, so regular shampoo isn’t as effective as a beard shampoo.
+Beard hair is thicker than regular hair, so you’ll get better results with a special beard shampoo than you would with a regular shampoo.

 Difference Between Hair Shampoo and Beard Shampoo

-Beard wash, however, is designed to work with the natural oils produced by your hair and skin while also having anti-inflammatory and hydrating ingredients.
+Beard wash, however, is designed to work with the natural oils produced by your hair and skin while some brands also add anti-inflammatory and hydrating ingredients.

-Hair shampoo often has detergents, like salt, sodium Laureth sulfate, ammonium lauryl sulfate, in the form of synthetic fragrances and sodium chloride.
+Hair shampoo often has detergents, like salt, sodium Laureth sulfate, and ammonium lauryl sulfate (in the form of synthetic fragrances).
 All of these chemicals can strip your facial skin and beard hair from natural moisture, leading to itchy skin and a rough beard.